Roy A. Tucker: Biography

 Tucker was raised in Memphis, Tennessee.
 In 1966, he became a member of Memphis Astronomical Society and received a master's degree in Scientific Instrumentation from the University of California, Santa Barbara.
 He worked as a senior engineer in the Imaging Technology Laboratory of the University of Arizona and as an instrumentalist at Kitt Peak National Observatory.
 He observed and discovered minor planets at his private Goodricke-Pigott Observatory in southern Arizona.

+Death

+Tucker died on March 5, 2021, due to pancreatic cancer.

 Recognition

 In 2002, he was one of five researchers awarded a "Gene Shoemaker Near Earth Object Grant", by the Planetary Society.

 The main-belt asteroid 10914 Tucker, discovered by Paul Comba in 1997, was named in his honor.